Reference

 Language Analysis

-OriginalQuantitative framework detecting language divergence in SEC 10-K and 10-Q filings.
-Four lenses: Loughran-McDonald sentiment scoring, term frequency deviation (z-score), cosine similarity drift, and conspicuous silence detection.
+ExtendedQuantitative framework detecting language divergence in SEC 10-K, 10-Q, and 20-F filings.
+Extends two published academic methodologies: cosine-similarity filing comparison (Cohen-Malloy-Nguyen) and finance-specific sentiment scoring (Loughran-McDonald).
 Operates as a two-stage system: detect divergence, then investigate meaning.

 Signal Sweep